Caelanrw/MoleculeDatabase/README.md

 ./md --printDb: This command prints the list of molecules inside the database and their number of atoms.
 ./md --verbose: Upon entering this command, all subsequent commands will display additional information about the database.
 If the user runs this command again, subsequent commands will not output additional information.
 ./md --quit: This command exits the program.
 Upon exiting, the molecule database is automatically saved in the project folder as molecule.db, and a confirmation message is displayed in the command interface.
 When the program is relaunched, the database is loaded, allowing the user to resume working with the previously saved data.
+./md --printName: This command prints the name of the database.
+./md --verbose: Upon entering this command, all subsequent commands will display additional information about the database (e.g., error messages).
+If the user runs this command again, subsequent commands will not output additional information.
+./md --makeManySimple: This command generates 10 million molecule files with between 52 and 136 atoms.
+./md --makeFewComplex: This command generates 10,000 million molecule files with over 10,000 atoms each.
+./md --marco: This command pings the server to check if it is still alive.
+./md --quit: This command saves the database and exits the program.
 The Main.java class, which facilitates the command-line interface, also includes a client-server connection feature.
 When the program is executed, it first attempts to determine whether it can function as a client or server and establishes connections accordingly.
 Stand-alone GUI
 Percentage: 15%